 About The Program

 The B.A. in Interdisciplinary Studies is for students whose educational goals can best be met by integrating courses from several fields of study.
 This major is unique because it is individually designed; students work with faculty advisers to design their curriculum around a chosen theme.
 Your program might encompass the natural sciences, social sciences, cultural studies, fine arts, technical and professional fields, or a combination of these.
-Interdisciplinary Studies is available by FORMAL APPLICATION - writable form only.
+Interdisciplinary Studies is available by FORMAL APPLICATION - Google form only.

 This plan allows students to choose the emphasis of their major and craft their program of study with advice from faculty advisors.
 Examples include Environmental Planning, World Religions, and Digital Storytelling.

 Students must declare this track of the major before completing 70 credits with a cumulative GPA of 2.50.
 Exceptions include returning students, transfer students admitted with 70 or more credits, and active military or veteran students, who may declare this track of the major before completing 90 credits.